 The home was listed as having six bedrooms and 13 bathrooms, but there are seemingly endless other rooms that include sitting rooms, libraries and guest areas.
 A wing at one end with a separate entrance has two apartments with kitchens.
 The house’s interior is decorated in an Old World, medieval style that includes many vigorously tassled brown and maroon velour pillows, heavy drapery and wide armchairs upholstered in a yellow and maroon brocade-like pattern, all chosen by Mr. Warren’s wife, Amy, 46.

 Son Klyde’s bedroom came already equipped with two tree-house-like bunk beds made from what looks like sticks, and a separate tree-house-like loft with stairs made from a tree on the property.
+Then if you are needing more space in your home then a loft conversion has to be one of the best choices as it can open up a large amount of extra space in your home.
+We used this brilliant loft conversion specialists in Guildford and they were superb so well worth a look.
 Electric “stars” on the ceiling light up with a switch.
 Mr. Warren said details like this and the baseball diamond are what enticed him to buy the estate.
 “It’s a kid’s Disney World.
 He is my only child and he’ll only be young for a little longer,” Mr. Warren said.

 Mr. Warren said he views his estates as an investing alternative to the stock market; he likes to buy what other people have already built, at a discount.